 In the episode with Clark and Lois' engagement party, Oliver Queen makes the toast: "They've finally realised what the rest of us have known for a very long time."

-Stargate Atlantis: Rodney [Talking about TV] Most of which are fictional representations of ridiculously attractive people in absurd situations.
-(An absurd situation promptly occurs)
+Rodney: [Talking about TV] Most of which are fictional representations of ridiculously attractive people in absurd situations.
+(An absurd situation to the attractive people promptly occurs)

 There's also an episode where John, wandering through a forest as usual, says "It's almost as if someone in their warm, cosy room typing at their computer sent us here for their own amusement."